 We also have a whistleblowing policy which covers the ability of employees to raise issues (including grievances).
 We have multiple channels where issues can be reported, such as a dedicated e-mail address supported by our ethics and compliance team and a dedicated hotline where reports of issues can be made both by EVBox employees and by third parties (anonymously if required).

 We have dedicated resources within our legal and compliance team and more generally throughout the company to identify risks and put in place processes and appropriate measures to assess, manage and minimise the risks of modern slavery within our supply chains.

 As an employer of highly skilled and predominantly highly qualified talent, the risk of modern slavery within our business is considered low.
-Due to rapid growth of the business, we are equally increasing the number of employees and our HR team is currently looking into putting in place robust policies and procedures concerning employment screening and employment conditions.

-5. Board Approval
+6. Board Approval

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2021.
 This statement has been approved by the management board of EVBox B.V. on 30 June 2022 and signed: